 Tips for a high-converting SaaS landing page

-Now that you’ve seen some of the best SaaS landing page examples, here are tips to hit that 2% to 5% conversion rate.
+Now that you’ve seen some of the best SaaS landing page examples, here’s how to make yours a top converter, too:

 Create engaging headlines

-Your headlines should be short, sweet, and punchy.
-You have seconds to grab the user’s attention, so make those headlines clear, and informative.
+You have seconds to grab the user’s attention, so make those headlines clear and informative.
 Here are example headlines that hook the reader and touch on pain points:

 • “Beat the Competition in Less Time” – Semrush